rozap/joinery/README.md

   end
 end
 ```
-There's a fair amount going on here.
+There's a lot going on here.
-* `start/3` first queries the four-four for the count of rows.
+* `start/3` queries the four-four for the count of rows.
 * The `with` expression only executes what's in the `do` if the `{:ok, stream}` pattern matches, otherwise it returns the non-matched pattern
 * We then force the exsoda stream into a list, and take the first and only row out of it, and then turn that count into an integer.
 * Then we use `spawn_link/3` to start a new process. `spawn_link/3` takes a module, a function name, and arguments to call the function with, and calls that function in a new process, returning its pid.